ajayrana1310/APITest/README.md

 # LendiTest
-This repository contains the code for the Lendi Salesforce Test
+This repository contains the code for the Salesforce Test

-CustomSettings needs to be populated with Mailgun credentials